M. Clifford Townsend: Governor

 Townsend's mother placed his name in nomination for governor at the 1936 Democratic state convention.
 His nomination though was a tough battle.
 The Democratic Party was split between three strong faction, with McNutt supporting Townsend, powerful senator Sherman Minton supporting Pleas Greenlee, and the chairman of the state party supporting Kirk McKinney.
 The fight at the convention was bitter, and a fist fight broke out before the final vote took place.
 In the end McNutt's control over the party machine determined the nomination in favor of Townsend.
 The popular McNutt campaigned heavily on Townsend's behalf in the general election.
-Republicans again made gains in the General Assembly, but Democrat kept the majority and Townsend won the election, defeating Republican Raymond Springer by over 180,000 votes.
+Republicans again made gains in the General Assembly, but Democrats kept the majority and Townsend won the election, defeating Republican Raymond Springer by over 180,000 votes.

 Townsend was inaugurated on January 11, 1937.
 The state was immediately beset with a disaster as the Great Flood of 1937 began.
 Within a week, every community on the Ohio River was destroyed and hundreds of thousands were homeless.
 In the early stages, he coordinated evacuation efforts, routing all available trains to carry people to safety as flood waters rose.
 Thousand of relief workers and the national guard were called out to help rebuild.
 The disaster remains the second worse to have ever hit the state.
 Indiana was the only state affected by the flood, and there were no drownings reported.
 Harry L. Hopkins of the National Relief Administration said, "No state was better managed during the flood than Indiana."